elvezpablo/sagathing/README.md

 ### SQL Database

-Proposed SQL tables for relationship mapping.
+Proposed SQL tables for basic relationship mapping and an approval process.

 _Sagas_